zaproxy/zaproxy-website/site/content/blog/2026-04-01-owasp-ptk-findings-to-zap-alerts/index.md

 ---
-title: "OWASP PTK 9.8.0 + ZAP Add-on 0.3.0: PTK Findings as ZAP Alerts (Juice Shop Walkthrough)"
+title: "OWASP PTK Findings as ZAP Alerts (Juice Shop Walkthrough)"
 summary: >
   OWASP PTK 9.8.0 and the ZAP OWASP PTK add-on 0.3.0 now let ZAP display OWASP PTK findings directly as ZAP Alerts.
   This post shows how to install the add-on, choose which PTK rules to run (SAST / IAST / DAST), optionally auto-start scans on browser launch,